 2018-01-23 by George Mitchell

-This was the main reason I started Budgeter — I needed an answer to that.
+This was the main reason I had started Budgeter – I needed an answer to that.

 I mean, not only today.
 Any bank can tell you that.
-But what my balance is the minute before the next paycheck?
+But what my balance will be the minute before the next paycheck?
 The day my car's insurance is due?

 I was deeply in red then and I decided to face the truth, however ugly it might be.
 Research shows that uncertainty is more stressful than predictable negative consequences.